 - MDF 33cm x 68 cm: the kitchen is open in the middle section behind the hob and sink.
 If you want to close this off and add a back splash then stop by a hardware store and get them to cut a piece of MDF 33cm x 68 cm.

 - Contact Paper: we opted for a plain white counter top but you can just as easily use contact paper, in marble for example, for a sleek finish.
 If you opt for a back splash, then pick up some adhesive tiles to make it pop.
-There are some awesome Moroccan prints that look great on the kitchen.
+There are some beautiful marble effect contacts like this one that looks great on the kitchen.

 Ikea play kitchen hack tip: we highly recommend using Rustoleum spray paint.
 It gives a beautiful finish and the color selection is very good.
 All our spray paint and primer was Rustoleum and it looks great.